nayandeepana/OTP_service/README.md

 # OTP_service
-I develop this python script to give otp through Mail
+I develop this Python script to give OTP through Mail In this program, i use SMTP Protocol to send Email